Proverbs 20 – Wisdom, Weights, and Wickedness

 i.
 “Such a bitter-sweet was Adam’s apple, Esau’s mess, the Israelites’ quails, Jonathan’s honey, the Amalekites’ cakes after the sack of Ziklag, [1 Samuel 30:16] Adonijah’s dainties, [1 Kings 1:9] which ended in horror; ever after the meal is ended, comes the reckoning.”
 (Trapp)

 b.
 Afterward his mouth will be filled with gravel: The sweetness of forbidden bread (or fruit) is short-lived.
 There is nothing sweet or pleasant about a mouth filled with gravel.
 If we really desire pleasure in a lasting, ultimate sense, then obedience is the pathway to it (Psalm 16:11).

 i.
 Filled with gravel: “It shall be bitter and pernicious at last, like gritty bread, which offends the teeth and stomach.
 It will certainly bring upon him the horrors of a guilty conscience, and the wrath and judgments of the Almighty God.”
 (Poole)

 a.
 Plans are established by counsel: There is help and wisdom in realizing our own limitations and seeking counsel.
 This often leads to our plans being established in the sense of coming to fulfillment.

 b.
-By wise counsel wage war: This shows that wise counsel is even more important when great matters are involved, such as life and death matters such as war.
-By spiritual analogy, we can also say that we can only wage the spiritual warfare we must fight as believers with the wise counsel of God’s word and other believers (Ephesians 6:10-18).
+By wise counsel wage war: This shows that wise counsel is even more important when great matters are involved – life and death matters, such as war.
+By spiritual analogy, we wage the spiritual warfare we must fight as believers with the wise counsel of God’s word and other believers (Ephesians 6:10-18).

 i.
 By wise counsel: “This is necessary in every common undertaking, and much more in a thing of such high importance as war is.”
 (Poole)